awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

      }
      ```

 1. Select an AWS KMS encryption key to encrypt the secret\.
-You can accept the default encryption key created for your service by AWS Secrets Manager or select a custom master key \(CMK\) that you create\.
+You can accept the default encryption key created for your service by AWS Secrets Manager or select a AWS KMS key that you create\.

 1. Specify a name to reference this secret and an optional description\.
 This is the friendly name that you use as the value for `SecretsManagerSecretId` or `SecretsManagerOracleAsmSecretId`\.